-Admired for his enthusiasm and musicality, his reputation has grown substantially and rapidly over the last years, establishing him as a fast-rising star of the conducting world.
+Admired for his enthusiasm and musicality, his reputation grew substantially and rapidly over the last years, establishing him as a fast-rising star of the conducting world.

-With the Rundfunk-Sinfonieorchester Berlin he recorded a CD featuring George Enescu’s not yet published opera Strigoii (The Ghosts) and his Pastorale-Fantaisie pour petite orchestre (edition curated by Gabriel Bebeşelea).
-The CD will be released under the label Capriccio.
+With the Rundfunk-Sinfonieorchester Berlin, he recorded a CD featuring George Enescu’s rediscovered oratorio Strigoii (The Ghosts) and his Pastorale-Fantaisie pour petite orchestre (edition curated by Gabriel Bebeşelea).
+The CD was released under the label Capriccio in September 2018.

-At 30 years of age, Gabriel Bebeşelea is recognized as “one of the most gifted conductors born in the last decades in Romania” (George Enescu Festival Journal, September 7th 2011) and is winner of the first prize of the “Lovro von Matacic” Conducting Competition (Zagreb 2015) and the first prize in the “Jeunesses Musicales” Conducting Competition (Bucharest 2011).
-Gabriel Bebeşelea was semifinalist of the “Donatella Flick” Conducting Competition of the London Symphony Orchestra (2014) and semifinalist of the “Gustav Mahler” Competition of the Bamberg Symphony (2016).
+At 31 years of age, Gabriel Bebeşelea is recognized as “one of the most gifted conductors born in the last decades in Romania” (George Enescu Festival Journal, September 7th 2011) and is winner of the first prize of the “Lovro von Matačić” Conducting Competition (Zagreb 2015) and the first prize in the “Jeunesses Musicales” Conducting Competition (Bucharest 2011).
+Gabriel Bebeşelea was semifinalist of the “Donatella Flick” Conducting Competition of the London Symphony Orchestra in 2014 and semifinalist of the “Gustav Mahler” Competition of the Bamberg Symphony in 2016.

 A notable opera conductor, Bebeşelea was named Principal Conductor of the Romanian National Opera of Iaşi in 2011, becoming the youngest ever Principal Conductor in Romania.
 In 2015 he was named Principal Conductor of the National Romanian Opera House of Cluj-Napoca.
 In 2014 he was presented with the “Best Conductor” award at the Romanian National Opera Houses Awards.

-In 2010 he graduated with “Summa cum laude” from the Cluj-Napoca Music Academy with a Bachelor’s Degree in Orchestral Conducting, as a pupil of Petre Sbarcea.
+In 2010 he graduated with “summa cum laude” from the Cluj-Napoca Music Academy with a Bachelor’s Degree in Orchestral Conducting as a pupil of Petre Sbarcea.
 Two years later he graduated the Master’s Degree Program of the National University of Music Bucharest as a student of Horia Andreescu’s Orchestra Conducting Class.
-Nowadays he is a PhD candidate at the National University of Music Bucharest, under the guidance of Prof. Dan Dediu.
+In 2018, Gabriel Bebeşelea obtained his PhD with “summa cum laude” at the National University of Music Bucharest for his Doctoral thesis The Research of the Compositional Manuscripts, Premise and Stake of the Conducting Interpretation under the guidance of Prof. Dan Dediu.

-He currently resides in Vienna where he graduated the Postgraduate Studies at the University of Music and Performing Arts Vienna, class of Prof. Mark Stringer.
+He currently resides in Vienna where he graduated the Postgraduate Studies at the University of Music and Performing Arts Vienna, at the class of Prof. Mark Stringer.